The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Pot: You need a pot to boil the fat heavy-weight potatoes! lol

-• Rolling Pin: For flattening the dough and lifting the pie crush.
+• Rolling Pin: This is used to flatten the dough and lift the pie crush.

-• Knife: To level out the flour scooped into the measuring cups and to cut into the pie.
+• Knife: Using a knife is vital to level out the flour scooped into the measuring cups to ensure the right amounts are being used and to cut into the pie.

-• Pie lifter: This makes it much easier to lift and serve slices of pie.
+• Cake Cutter: This makes it much easier to lift and serve slices of pie.

 Ingredients you’ll need: